rndexe/nowtransmitting/src/programmes/workshops/the-shape-of-a-laugh-workshop.md

 ---
-title: "The Shape of A Laugh | Workshop "
+title: The Shape of A Laugh
 permalink: programmes/workshops/the-shape-of-a-laugh/
 cata: transmission
 catb: documenting